mariya1404/mariya1404/README.md

  real-world scenarios.
 Seeking opportunities to contribute effectively to innovative projects

 - I’m currently learning :
-         ->Front-end libraries and responsive design,Ai and Machine Learning
+         Front-end libraries and responsive design,Ai and Machine Learning

   Open to internships,collaborations,and new learning opportunities.